robinrendle/robinrendle.com/_posts/2014-06-18-letters-to-a-young-contrarian.md

 title: Letters to a Young Contrarian
 date: 2014-06-18 07:44:00 -07:00
 tags:
-- language
-- words
-- New York Times
-- Christopher Hitchens
-- reading
   - book
+extract:
-extract: "“Every day, the New York Times carries a motto in a box on its front page.
+  "“Every day, the New York Times carries a motto in a box on its front page.
   “All the News That’s Fit to Print,” it says.
 It’s been saying it for decades, day in and day out.”"
 update:
 city: Nottingham
 country: UK
 ---